naveenkumarbv66/Schedit-Assignment/README.md

    - Display list of available shifts with details (time, location, required skills, staffing)
    - Filter shifts by date and location
    - View detailed shift information with assigned employees
+   - Delete shifts with automatic cascade deletion of all assignments
+   - Data integrity: All related employee assignments are automatically removed

 2. **Employee Management**
    - Browse employee roster with search functionality